We reckon learning funny slang words and colloquial phrases can be just as important as formalities when you're travelling.

 "Sound as a pound, thanks for asking"

-This is a phrase we guarantee you'll use more than once on your small group tour of Ireland with us. 😊
+These are phrases we guarantee you'll use more than once on your trip to Ireland.

 Alternatively, you can also contact our friendly reservations staff directly on: email@example.com